bilayer crashing in 3.3.1 but not 3.2.1 mdrun

 I never experience a problem with 3.2.1 in normal use.

-#5 Updated by David van der Spoel almost 14 years ago
+#5 Updated by David van der Spoel about 14 years ago

 Is your mdrun patched for the problem with PME order != 4 ?
 Otherwise, retry it